-The Valley Wing is the most luxurious wing of the hotel, offering 131 elegantly furnished guestrooms, including 23 suites.
-The Valley Wing boasts its own lobby and entrance, and guests staying here are also offered complimentary breakfast in the Summit Room (no children under 12), complimentary minibar (excluding alcoholic drinks) and complimentary champagne, cocktails and snacks throughout the day in the lobby.
+This wing has 131 elegantly furnished guestrooms, including 23 suites.
+The Valley Wing boasts its own lobby and entrance, and guests staying here are also offered complimentary breakfast in the Summit Room (no children under 12), complimentary minibar (excluding alcoholic drinks) and complimentary champagne, cocktails and snacks throughout the day (yes you read that right, complimentary champagne in the lobby lounge throughout the day!)

-Our room was beautiful and spacious.
+Our room here was beautiful and spacious.
 With both a rollaway bed and a cot in the room, there was still plenty of room for the children to run around.
-Our bed was huge (two beds pushed together), and there was also a sofa and armchair in the room – although sitting there was a bit of a squeeze with the rollaway bed up against them.
+Our bed was huge (two beds pushed together), and there was also a sofa and armchair in the room – although this was a bit of a squeeze with our rollaway bed up against them.

 There was a complimentary soft-drink minibar, and our fruit bowl was piled high with a selection of different fruit that was replenished daily.
 For the kids, there were little Shangri-La teddy bears left in the room, and even a small pair of slippers each.